 - Where large predatory animals are present such as bears, mountain lions or coyotes.
 Don’t keep food in the tent, store food away from your campsite.
 Hungry animals can be a nuisance but moreover very dangerous.
 Even snacks can be picked up as food scent.

 - Check sleeping bags before you enter them.
 Just like you want a nice warm spot to sleep so do other creatures.
 Shake your sleeping bag, and unzip to make sure you’re alone.
 If you keep things secure until you use them you will be fine.
 Check backpacks before you put them on or reach in them.

 - Camping in bear country.
 Make sure you have bear spray.
 Do nothing to provoke these animals they are not cute cuddly bears.
 Bears can reach speeds up to 35 MPH, don’t try and chase them off; they can overtake you running if they were so inclined.
 You’re in their domain, grant them a wide berth.

 - Don’t sleep close to a campfire.
 Keep a safe distance between the campfire and your tent.

 - Keep a knife in your tent to cut open the tent in an emergency.

 - Do not use open flame lanterns or candles.
-This includes lanterns that get extremely hot and could possible catch your tent on fire.
+This includes lanterns that get extremely hot and could possibly catch your tent on fire.
 Battery operated lights inside the tent only.

 - Food is the number one attraction of unwanted visitors.
 Make sure you stow any food away from your camp area.
-Food in containers that are not air tight provide enough scent for animals to smell.
-Just because you have things stowed in a cooler for example, animals can pick up the scent.
+Food in containers that are not airtight provides enough scent for animals to smell.
+Just because you have things stowed in a cooler, for example, animals can pick up the scent.
 Never keep food in your tent.